AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/cif.md

 * Ability to quickly adapt and innovate on the back- and front-end
 * Running a scaleable and stable E2E infrastructure that is built for peak performance (Flash sale, Black Friday, ...).
 This includes unified search and cache management.

 This complexity opens up the door to potential point of failures, increased TCO, delays, and reduced value realization.
 These reasons have led to the development of the Commerce Intgration Framework (CIF) which is an add-on for the Experience Manager.
-CIF extends the Experience Manager with commmerce capabilities and standardizes the integration with a commerce solution.
+CIF extends the Experience Manager with commmerce capabilities and standardizes the integration with a commerce engine.
 The result is a future-proof, stable and scalable solution with lower TCO.
 It unlocks technical and business innovation with agile tooling and seamlessly integrated features to build compelling commerce experiences.

 ![CIF Elements](./assets/CIF/CIF_Overview.png)